Cocktail attire is a semi-formal style catering to late afternoon and early evening social gatherings, events, and occasions.

 The classic little black dress is a top option, but don’t be afraid of a bit of color.

-Rose gold, bold teal, and fiery red are the most popular in 2022, but there are many more colors that look amazing on a cocktail dress.
+Rose gold, bold teal, and fiery red are the most popular in 2023, but many colors look amazing on a cocktail dress.

 2. Wear Relevant Shoes